xinxingwu-uk/LATE_Conversion/README.md

 ## Approach

-Schematic illustration of our workflow for deep learning-based stage-stratified prediction of probabilities of time to AD conversion.
+Schematic illustration of our workflow for deep learning-based...

 ![Fig1](./img/Fig1.jpg)